nutanix-japan/Consolidated_Storage_Bootcamp_Material/files_replication/files_replication.rst

 #.
 Monitor deployment progress in **Prism > Tasks**.

    Deployment should take approximately 10 minutes.
+While it is deploying please proceed to next section.

    .. figure:: images/createfs_progress.png